 It’s clear that Narcan and other drugs containing naloxone have a high potential to save lives, and as death rates from opioid overdoses continue to rise, more people need to have access to both the drug and information about how to use it.

-For more information on providing medically assisted intervention during an overdose, contact the Florida House Experience today.
+For more information on providing medically assisted intervention during an overdose, contact FHE Health today.